 Performance optimization encompasses technical factors like page speed and mobile responsiveness that affect user experience and search engine rankings, recognizing that user satisfaction metrics influence search visibility.

 GEO content strategy fundamentally shifts toward question-focused optimization, where content creators anticipate and address the specific queries that users ask AI systems in natural language conversations.
 This approach requires understanding conversational patterns rather than keyword search behavior.
+Learn practical implementation steps for optimizing your brand's presence on AI platforms in our guide: How to Position Yourself on LLMs.

 Passage-level optimization becomes critical as AI systems extract specific content blocks to include in their responses.
 Rather than optimizing entire pages, content must be structured so that individual sections can stand alone and provide complete answers to specific questions.